luckypoem/moesocks/README.md

 A socks5 proxy using the client / server architecture.

-MoeSocks is greatly inspired by [shadowsocks].
+MoeSocks is greatly inspired by [shadowsocks] and can be used as a port of it.

-A sample `config.json` file is included in this repository and the cabal archive.

-type `moesocks --help` for help.

 Installation
 ------------